UMCUGenetics/pymc4c/README.md

 ### Merge data
 In case data was split previously, combine the data into a single gzipped fq file.
+> Note: While not necessary if using a single file, you may want to gzip your data anyway.
 ```
 cat *.splitre.fq | gzip > sample.splitre.fq.gz
 ```